initializ-paras/e-commerce/README.md

 # BuyItUI
 Project is still developing.
 README will be updated later.
+Test